tuwien-musicir/DeepLearning_Tutorial/README.md

 * Mac: `/Users/<user>/.keras`
 * Linux: `/home/<user>/.keras`

-An alternantive is to change these 2 lines in your `keras.json` file to the following:
+An alternative is to change these 2 lines in your `keras.json` file to the following:
 ```
 {
     "image_dim_ordering": "th",